Test environment

 - Select the service you want to test.

-- Enable the Test mode toggle.
+- Enable the Test mode switch.

-What happens in test mode?
+What happens in test mode

 Testing IPN locally